AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

    uses up a lot of memory to do nothing.
 Let's play with it.
    It's run as follows:
    ``python hpc-examples/slurm/memory-hog.py 50M``, where the
    last argument is however much memory you want to eat.
+You can use ``--help`` to see the options of the program.

    a) Try running the program with ``50M``.